angelmkindi/starter-academic/content/authors/angela-gerald-mkindi-phd/_index.md

 ---
 title: Angela Gerald Mkindi (PhD)
-role: Lecturer and Incubation Officer The Nelson Mandela African Institution of Science and Technology
+role: "Lecturer and Incubation Officer "
 avatar_filename: avatar.png
 bio: Angela Gerald Mkindi (PhD) is a Lecturer in the School of Life Sciences and Engineering at the Nelson Mandela African Institution of Science and